-Multiple sclerosis is a chronic disease that affects the central nervous system.
-In multiple sclerosis, the immune system attacks and damages the protective coating that surrounds the nerves.
-The damaged coating disrupts the communication between the central nervous system (CNS), which consists of the brain, spinal cord, and optic nerves, and the rest of the body.
+Multiple sclerosis (MS) is a chronic disease that affects the central nervous system (CNS).
+In MS, the immune system attacks and damages the protective coating that surrounds the nerves.
 This results in a wide variety of symptoms.

 The exact cause of multiple sclerosis (MS) is unknown, but researchers believe it involves certain genetic and environmental factors.